 Visit more of my work on my other website: KNightFineArt.com.
-Some of those pieces are still available.
-You can always inquire for availability and pricing.
+A few of those pieces are still available.
+Please inquire for availability and pricing.
 I'm low pressure.
 No pressure.

 Bringing Art to the Kids - Just Say Yes

 I enjoyed a few of years volunteering to bring art projects to one of our local elementary schools.
 Joy Rogers, our BATS (Bring Art to Schools) program director, was looking for art projects beyond their regular program format.
 I have zero time and thought, "Say, what?!"
 But it is a good cause.

 There is a reason we’ve made art since the beginning.
 We need it.
 Art is one of the things that separates us from other animals.
 I decided to just say yes, knowing that then I would find the time, even if it means working later somewhere else.